1. Jainism was founded by__________.

 Explanation: It contains biographies of Tirthankaras including Mahavira.

-63. The Jain scholar Hemachandra lived in the court of:
+63. The Jain scholar Hemachandra lived in the court of__________.

 A) Kumaragupta